-One option is to purchase an ArcadeVGA, a video card which can output at 15KHz to CRT screens.
+One option is to find a (now discontinued) ArcadeVGA, a video card which can output at 15KHz to CRT screens.
 Ultimarc’s store also sells a DVI to VGA adapter that you’ll need, and there is a low-profile bracket available for SFF PCs.

 Simply unplug the VGA cable from the Python 2, and plug it into your PC, then follow the above steps, ignoring the section about the video port on your J-PAC or Minimaid.